SmingHub/SmingRTOS/commandHandler.md

 For HttpPost, Websocket and MqttClient the commandProcessing() function has the optional parameter "defaultCommand" If this parameter is set, the CmdName will be set for each Command -> all commands will be delegated to the same ProcessFuction.

+##The CommandOutput class##
+The CommandOutput class provides the functionality to return data.
+The class is derived from Wiring Print class so it has all print/println/printf functions.
+Next to that, the getRoot() function gives access to a jsonObject.
+On finishing the CommandProcessingDelegate the data gathered is flushed to the originating channel.
+If the application wants to send multiple replies, the flush function can be called.
+The content of the jsonObject is appended when flushed.

 ##Example usage##
 The capabilities of CommandHandler are shown in the example `Commandprocessing_Debug`